input-output-hk/iogx/README.md

 # 3. API Reference

-All library functions and templates are documented in the [API Reference](./doc/options.md).
+The `flake.nix` file and all library functions are documented in the [API Reference](./doc/options.md).

 # 4. Future Work